 Want to see how others approach change?
 Explore the unique strengths and perspectives of each Perceptual Style:

-TAKE THE PERCEPTUAL STYLE ASSESSMENT NOW
+TAKE THE PERCEPTUAL STYLE ASSESSMENT

-Want to learn more about the Six Perceptual Styles?
+Curious to know more about each of the six Perceptual Styles?

-To see a three-minute presentation on a specific Perceptual Style, please click on the specific image below:
+To see a three minute presentation on a specific Perceptual Style, please click on the specific image below

 Activity - Perceptual Style Highlights link